MicrosoftDocs/azure-devops-docs/docs/pipelines/test/getting-started-with-continuous-testing.md

 ---
-title: Run unit tests with your builds in VSTS and TFS - test automation tools
+title: Run unit tests with your builds in Azure Pipelines and TFS - test automation tools
 description: Get started with continuous testing.
-Run unit tests with your builds for continuous integration in VSTS and Team Foundation Server TFS ms.assetid: a4a33a7d-fb75-46e0-b74d-91623ae5187e ms.prod: devops ms.technology: devops-cicd
+Run unit tests with your builds for continuous integration in Azure Pipelines and Team Foundation Server TFS ms.assetid: a4a33a7d-fb75-46e0-b74d-91623ae5187e ms.prod: devops ms.technology: devops-cicd